quicwg/base-drafts/draft-ietf-quic-http.md

 A server MAY use the same Push ID in multiple PUSH_PROMISE frames.
-If so, the decompressed request header sets MUST contain the same fields in the same order, and both the name and and value in each field MUST be exact matches.
+If so, the decompressed request header sets MUST contain the same fields in the same order, and both the name and the value in each field MUST be exact matches.
 Clients SHOULD compare the request header sets for resources promised multiple times.
 If a client receives a Push ID that has already been promised and detects a mismatch, it MUST respond with a connection error of type